acetvertacova/node-WebSockets/README.md

 Can be complex for beginners due to strategies and serialization.
 Sometimes overkill for simple JWT-based apps.
 Adds an extra dependency and configuration overhead.

+### 5. Advantages of Centralized Error Handling in Express

+- **Consistency of responses:** All errors are returned in a unified JSON format, making it easier for frontend or client applications to handle them.
+- **Simplified route code:** No need to write repetitive `try/catch` blocks in every route, especially for asynchronous operations.
+- **Management of different error types:** Custom error classes (e.g., `NotFoundError`, `ValidationError`, `AuthenticationError`) allow easy differentiation and handling of various situations.
+- **Easier logging and monitoring:** All errors pass through a single handler, simplifying log management and integration with monitoring systems.

+### 6. Logging Categories and Reasoning

+The system tracks the following log categories:

+1. **Server errors (`error`)**
+   - Unexpected errors that require developer attention.
+   - Helps quickly identify and fix bugs.

+2. **Successful requests (`info`)**
+   - Tracks API activity for auditing and statistics.
+   - Helps analyze frequently used routes or features.

+**Reasoning:**
+This set covers key events: internal problems, user mistakes, and normal application activity, balancing useful insights and log volume.

+### 7. Approaches to Data Validation in Express

+Common approaches:

+1. **Manual validation using `if` and `throw`**
+   - Simple checks directly in route handlers.
+   - Drawback: code duplication and poor scalability.

+2. **Validation libraries**
+   - **express-validator** – route-level validators using chains, integrates well with middleware.
+   - **Joi** – schema-based validation of entire objects, more declarative.
+   - **zod** – modern library for TypeScript/JS, supports validation and type inference.

+**Approach used in this project:**
+- **express-validator** is used for route validation (`createTaskValidationSchema`, `getAllTasksValidationSchema`, ...).
+- Validation errors are automatically forwarded to the global error handler via `handleValidationErrors`.
+- Provides detailed error messages for each field.
 ---

 ## Useful Links